ksmilda/MySQL_Ecommerce-Data/README.md

 This is ksmilda's portfolio: Data cleaning and data exploration using MySQL.

 ## Project Background
-With this project, I'm analyzes an open dataset obtained from Kaggle [link](https://www.kaggle.com/datasets/nabihazahid/e-commerce-customer-insights-and-churn-dataset/data), which contains simulated e-commerce transactions.
+With this project, I'm analyzes an open dataset obtained from [Kaggle](https://www.kaggle.com/datasets/nabihazahid/e-commerce-customer-insights-and-churn-dataset/data), which contains simulated e-commerce transactions.
 The dataset includes customer information, order details, product categories, sales values, and other related attributes.
 Although the dataset does not represent a specific company, it serves as a realistic sample to demonstrate data exploration, KPI tracking, and dashboard building.

 The purpose of this analysis is to showcase data cleaning, SQL queries, and visualization skills for business intelligence use cases such as sales monitoring, customer segmentation, and churn analysis.
 This whole SQL project was executed on the MySQL Server, below is a snapshot of a few of the columns and entries in the [dataset](https://github.com/ksmilda/MySQL_Ecommerce-Data/blob/312f3babf0d8f275bde012918adf4d978993c4c3/E%20Commerce%20Customer%20Insights%20and%20Churn%20Dataset.xlsx).